6.4.2. Grants awarded without calls for proposals ('Direct award')

 In the following circumstances it is not necessary to organise a call for proposals before awarding grants:

-- where the grant is awarded to a body with a de jure or de facto monopoly, duly substantiated in the award decision.
-'De facto' or 'de jure monopoly means that one of the grant beneficiaries, (or it may also be a consortium):
+c - where the grant is awarded to a body with a de jure or de facto monopoly, duly substantiated in the award decision.
+'De facto' or 'de jure' monopoly means that one of the grant beneficiaries, (or it may also be a consortium):

-In all cases, the contracting authority must prepare a report explaining the manner in which the grant beneficiary was identified and the grant amounts established, and the grounds for the award decision (see template negotiation report).
+In all cases, the contracting authority must prepare a report explaining the manner in which the grant beneficiary was identified and the grant amounts established, and the grounds for the award decision (see template negotiation report - Annex A10a).
 The contracting authority must follow the steps shown in the negotiation report template and ensure that all the basic principles for grants are respected (including eligibility, capacity and exclusion).

-The procedures described in sections 6.5.10. must be followed by analogy, with the report referred to in the previous paragraph being included in the contract dossier.
+The procedures described in section 6.5.10. must be followed by analogy, with the report referred to in the previous paragraph being included in the contract dossier.

 17For EIDHR (MFF 2014-2020), Article 6(1) (c) CIR also allows for direct awards in the case of (i) low-value grants to human rights defenders to finance urgent protection actions and (ii) subject to certain limitations, grants to finance actions in the most difficult conditions or situations referred to in Art.
 2(4) of the CIR where the publication of a call for proposals would be inappropriate.